 Before May 1 of each year, the non-custodial parent shall select and notify the custodial parent in writing of the inclusive dates of the summer parenting time period which the non-custodial parent chooses to have the child.
-If the non-custodial parent fails to give written notice to the custodial parent before May 1 of the year of the summer parenting time, the non-custodial parent nevertheless shall have the right to such summer parenting time with the child after giving two weeks' written notice to the custodial parent, if and to the extent the time remains for such summer parenting time; provided, however, that the custodial parent shall have the right to choose the inclusive dates for such summer parenting time.
+If the non-custodial parent fails to give written notice to the custodial parent before May 1 of the year of the summer parenting time, the non-custodial parent nevertheless shall have the right to such summer parenting time with the child after giving two weeks' written notice to the custodial parent, if and to the extent the time remains for such summer parenting time;

+provided, however, that the custodial parent shall have the right to choose the inclusive dates for such summer parenting time.

-(A) The summer parenting time shall remain the same as the school year except that each parent shall have the right to take a: [] 10-day uninterrupted block of vacation time.
-The 10-day uninterrupted block of vacation time shall include the parent's regular weekend rotation so that the other parent's alternating weekend rotation is not disturbed. [] One-week uninterrupted block of vacation time. [] A two-week uninterrupted block of vacation time.
+(iii) Summer Schedule (pick one): (A) The summer parenting time shall remain the same as the school year except that each parent shall have the right to take a: [ ] 10-day uninterrupted block of vacation time.
+The 10-day uninterrupted block of vacation time shall include the parent's regular weekend rotation so that the other parent's alternating weekend rotation is not disturbed. [ ] One-week uninterrupted block of vacation time. [ ] A two-week uninterrupted block of vacation time.
 The mid-week parenting time shall not occur during the summer parenting time.
-(B) [] The summer parenting time shall be shared between the parties.
+(B) [ ] The summer parenting time shall be shared between the parties.
 The parties acknowledge that due to the timing of the first day of school for the child(ren)'s school district, summer may not be an even number of weeks.
-The mid-week parenting time shall not occur during the summer parenting time. [] Alternating one week on, one week off with the "week" starting on: [] Friday night at 5:00 p.m. [] Friday night at 6:00 p.m. [] Sunday night at 5:00 p.m. [] Sunday night at 6:00 p.m. [] Sunday night at 7:00 p.m. [] Sunday night at 7:00 p.m. [] Alternating two weeks on, two weeks off with the "week" starting on: [] Friday night at 5:00 p.m. [] Friday night at 7:00 p.m. [] Sunday night at 5:00 p.m. [] Sunday night at 6:00 p.m. [] Sunday night at 7:00 p.m. [] Sunday night at 7:00 p.m.
-The [] custodial [] non-custodial parent shall have the first two-week block in even numbered years.
-(C) [] The custodial parent shall have the child(ren) from the start of summer in even years until of each year, and the non-custodial parent shall have the child(ren) from of each year until the end of summer parenting time.
+The mid-week parenting time shall not occur during the summer parenting time. [ ] Alternating one week on, one week off with the "week" starting on: [ ] Friday night at 5:00 PM [ ] Friday night at 6:00 PM [ ] Sunday night at 5:00 PM [ ] Sunday night at 6:00 PM [ ] Sunday night at 7:00 PM [ ] Sunday night at 7:00 PM [ ] Alternating two weeks on, two weeks off with the "week" starting on: [ ] Friday night at 5:00 PM [ ] Friday night at 6:00 PM [ ] Sunday night at 5:00 PM [ ] Sunday night at 6:00 PM [ ] Sunday night at 7:00 PM [ ] Sunday night at 7:00 PM (C) [ ] The custodial parent shall have the child(ren) from the start of summer in even years until of each year, and the non-custodial parent shall have the child(ren) from of each year until the end of summer parenting time.
 In odd numbered years the non-custodial parent shall have the children from the start of summer until and the custodial parent shall have the children from of each year until the end of summer.
-(D) [] The non-custodial parent shall have the child(ren) from the start of summer in even years until of each year and the custodial parent shall have the child(ren) from of each year until the end of summer parenting time; In odd years, the custodial parent shall have the child(ren) from the start of summer until of each year, and the non-custodial parent shall have the child(ren) from of each year until the end of summer.
+(D) [ ] The non-custodial parent shall have the child(ren) from the start of summer in even years until of each year and the custodial parent shall have the child(ren) from of each year until the end of summer parenting time; In odd years, the custodial j parent shall have the child(ren) from the start of summer until of each year, and the non-custodial parent shall have the child(ren) from of each year until the end of summer